...

 Navigating Midlife Crisis and Divorce

 A midlife crisis can mean different things to different people.
 Finding yourself in a position where you are desperately trying to claw back the hand of time is a losing battle.
 Father Time is undefeated.
 Time marches on- for better or worse.
-If you are going through a mid-life crisis then this blog post from the Law Office of Bryan Fagan is for you.
+If you are going through a mid-life crisis and divorce then this blog post from the Law Office of Bryan Fagan is for you.
 We are going to talk about how a mid-life crisis can shape or even cause a divorce.

 Different people experience mid-life crises in different ways.
 For some of us, buying an expensive car may be our outlet when we reach a certain age.
 The feeling that we are stuck in our present position is not lost on our attorneys.
 We see clients, opposing parties, and different people involved in our cases struggling with the idea that this may be where their life is now.
 What’s more, there may not be a path out of that life.